Tag Archives: Middle East

 Next week we will continue the narrative from World War II to the present.
 It is vital that honest people see that Jewish longings for peace and safety in their ancient homeland are legitimate biblically, historically, and affirmed by international law.
 As we will see, the idea that the modern state of Israel is a genocidal imposition is an outrageous projection of the jihadists’ desire to eliminate Israel.

 One more topic must be touched on.
 There are anti-Israeli protestors claiming they only oppose Israeli policy but are not anti-Jewish.
 This is a lie for 99% of the agitators.
 Israelis themselves live in a contentious, pluralistic democracy.
 The only place where a rainbow flag flies safely in the whole region is in Israel!
-Israel has over two million Arab citizens; the current Palestinian leader insist that their future state will be, “Jew-free/” The PLO, Hamas, and Hezbollah and Islamic Jihad all have charters calling for Israel’s destruction.
-Disagreeing with Israeli policy is fine, denying the legitimacy of a nation created in the shadow of Holocaust is evil.
+Israel has over two million Arab citizens; the current Palestinian leader insist that their future state will be, “Jew-free”.
+The PLO, Hamas, and Islamic Jihad all have charters calling for Israel’s destruction.
+Disagreeing with Israeli policy is fine, denying the legitimacy of a nation created in the shadow of the Holocaust is evil.

 Peace in the Middle East